 \subsection{Benchmarks and evaluation protocols}

 To ensure industrial readiness, the robotic systems must be systematically evaluated to track progress, identify generalization gaps and validate their safety and efficiency.
+While invaluable, the performance in simulation does not always translate directly to the physical world due to persistent sim2real gap especially in contact dynamics and stochastic physics distribution.
 This requires multi-layered approach to benchmarking that spans from controlled simulations to real-world physical tests by using metrics that capture not only task success but also operational value.
 Initial evaluation often occurs in simulation due to its safety, low cost and scalability.
-Platforms like VIMA-Bench \cite{b87}, Ravens \cite{b88} and RLBench \cite{b89} are invaluable for assessing model ability to generalize across structured tasks with controlled variability.
+Platforms like VIMA-Bench \cite{li2023mastering}, Ravens \cite{muppidisynthetic} and RLBench \cite{james2020rlbench} are invaluable for assessing model ability to generalize across structured tasks with controlled variability.
 These environments facilitate precise measurement of model capabilities in manipulation, tool use and object rearrangement when faced with novel objects and scenes.
-For agile manufacturing, this is crucial for cost-effectively testing how system might adapt to new product designs or component variations before physical deployment.
-To meet the generalization challenges posed by these benchmarks, a two-stage fine-tuning strategy is often employed where models are pre-trained on simpler tasks and refined on more complex ones \cite{b90}.
+For agile manufacturing, this is crucial for cost-effectively testing on how system might adapt to new product designs or component variations before physical deployment and roll-outs.
+To meet the generalization challenges posed by these benchmarks, a two-stage fine-tuning strategy is often employed where models are pre-trained on simpler tasks and refined on more complex ones incrementally \cite{gao2023two}.